google/exposure-notifications-server/docs/deploying.md

 Enable a billing account for this project, and remember its project ID (the unique, unchangeable string that you will be asked for during creation).

-1. Decide whether or not to use cloud build triggers.
+1. (OPTIONAL) Decide whether or not to use cloud build triggers.
 If you do, every push to master on the GitHub repo containing the exposure server code will trigger a new deployment.
 To enable this:

     1. Visit https://console.cloud.google.com/cloud-build/triggers/connect and follow the instructions to connect as a Cloud Build GitHub App.
 You must choose a repository that you have admin permissions on.